redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 ## RedStone cache layers (RedStone API)

-The data signed by provider should be broadcasted to multiple cache layers in order to ensure the data accessibility and to keep the whole system more decentralised, stable and resistant to attacks.
+The data signed by a provider should be broadcasted to multiple cache layers in order to ensure the data accessibility and to keep the whole system more decentralised, stable and resistant to attacks.
 By default, redstone-node uses a single RedStone API cache layer.
 However each data provider is able to update the broadcasting logic in their node and enable broadcasting to several cache layers.

 The cache layer code is Open Source and can be downloaded from our [GitHub](https://github.com/redstone-finance/redstone-cache-layer).
 You can find more details about its architecture and the deployment process below.

 ### Implementation

-RedStone cache layer is a Node.js Express app, which allows to save and query signed data points (currently pricing for assets) in MongoDB.
+RedStone cache layer is a Node.js Express app, which allows users to save and query signed data points (currently pricing for assets) in MongoDB.

 ### Testing